validatedpatterns/docs/devsecops/cluster-sizing.md

 FATAL failed to fetch Metadata: failed to load asset "Install Config": [controlPlane.platform.aws.type: Invalid value: "m4.large": instance type does not meet minimum resource requirements of 4 vCPUs, controlPlane.platform.aws.type: Invalid value: "m4.large": instance type does not meet minimum resource requirements of 16384 MiB Memory]
 ```

-Below you can find a list of the AWS instance types that can be used to deploy the **Secure Supply Chain** pattern.
+Below you can find a list of the AWS instance types that can be used to deploy the **Multicluster DevSecOps** pattern.

 | Instance type | Default vCPUs | Memory (GiB) | Datacenter | Factory/Edge
 | :------: | :-----: | :-----: | :----: | :----: